Touexe/CambodiaCTFChallenge2022-Writeup/Web/Bots/Bots.md

-# C for CAT
+# Bots
 ## Overview
-Points: 50
+Points: 10

-Category: Steganography
+Category: Web
 ## Description
-This cat so heavy...!
+Are you a bot?
 ## Approach

 ## Flag